Designs on Eternity

 Artist David D’Angers created the bronze bust of Honoré de Balzac, and Antoine Étex the tomb of Théodore Géricault.
 The wooden entry gates to the cemetery’s most impressive portal at Boulevard Menilmontant were designed by architect Étienne-Hippolyte Godde.
 It consists of a horseshoe-shaped driveway with a pair of tall central gates topped by two carved medallions or wreaths, a symbol of wisdom or victory over death, bearing the classic funerary symbols of the torch (life’s flame) and the hourglass (the passing of time).

 The eternal staying power and drama of funerary monuments appealed to the architects, designers, and artists who contributed to the mesmerizing environment of Père Lachaise.
-Their use of funerary symbols such as draped urns, hourglasses, bats, skulls, and mourning figures on magnificent chapels and elaborately carved headstones not only echoed the styling of societal tastes, but also delivered on the promise of visceral awe and wonder in the land of the dead.
+Their use of funerary symbols such as draped urns, hourglasses, bats, skulls, and mourning figures on magnificent chapels and elaborately carved headstones not only echoed societal tastes, but also delivered on the promise of visceral awe and wonder in the land of the dead.